 What Are National Historic Landmarks?

 National Historic Landmarks (NHLs) represent the most elite selection of historic places in the United States.
-These are buildings, sites, structures, objects, or districts deemed by the National Parks Service and Secretary of the Interior to be important to the history of the nation as a whole and to hold a high degree of historic integrity.
+These are buildings, sites, structures, objects, or districts deemed by the National Parks Service and Secretary of the Interior important to the nation's history and to hold a high degree of historic integrity.

-The National Historic Landmarks Program has its roots in early efforts to expand the National Parks Service into the field of historic preservation.
+The National Historic Landmarks Program has roots in early efforts to expand the National Parks Service into the field of historic preservation.
 The Antiquities Act of 1906, the Historic Sites Act of 1935, and the Historic American Buildings Survey were all early attempts at authorizing the government to begin reviewing historic places for preservation.
-The Parks Service undertook extensive surveys of historic sites around the nation, and several new National Monuments, National Battlefields, and National Historic Sites were added as Parks Service units during this period.
+In addition, the Parks Service undertook extensive surveys of historic sites around the nation.
+As a result, several new National Monuments, National Battlefields, and National Historic Sites were added as Parks Service units during this period.

 Today, achieving NHL designation is a long and thorough process.
 NHLs fall into six different categories established by the National Parks Service: